Interview tips from a medical human resources expert

 Keep practising one or two questions with feedback until you are happy with your demeanour in answering as well as the clarity of your responses.

 If you have a short period to prepare this is how you will make the maximum gains.

 The simplest way to relax in an interview

 You have probably heard it before from some well-meaning friend, family member or mentor.
 “Just relax and you will be fine”.
-But it’s easier said than done isn’t it?
+But it’s easier said than done, isn’t it?

 Well, there is one simple thing you can do to help yourself out, something that is automatic to us all: smile.
 So before you say anything in your interview, smile.
-Most of us already have good muscle memory for so it doesn’t take practice or learning.
+Most of us already have good muscle memory for so it doesn’t take practise or learning.
 It really just requires implementing.

 Something I recommend to the Junior Doctors that I work with on interview preparation is to implement a routine where the first thing you do after you sit down for the interview is to smile and thank the panel for the first question.

 The act of smiling does 3 things.
 It relaxes you.
 It also tends to relax the panel members.
 And it makes a positive first impression.
 It's far harder for a panel member to “not like you” if they are smiling back.

 Most interviews these days will include more than one question where you are asked to provide a past example to demonstrate how you meet one of the selection criteria.